Miss Hunt and Mrs Prior

-I am also looking forward to doing lots of art work with the children based on the seaside.
+I am also looking forward to doing lots of art work with the children in the style of the artist Picasso.

-I am excited to see the children continue to grow and develop, not only in ability, but in their personality too.
+I am also excited to watch the children grow and develop, not only in ability, but in personality too.

 Information about Our Homework: